saf-dmitry/taskpaper-mode/README.md

  - A note is any non-blank line that doesn't match the task or project rules.
 A note can have zero or more tags anywhere on the line.

- - A tag consists of the `@` symbol preceded by a space and followed by a tag name.
+ - A tag consists of the at symbol (`@`) preceded by a space and followed by a tag name.
 Tags can optionally have a value in parentheses after the tag name.

 Indentation level (with tabs, not spaces) defines ownership.
 For instance, if you indent one task under another task, then it is considered a subtask.
 Projects, tasks, and notes own all items that are indented underneath them.
 Empty lines are ignored when calculating ownership.